malyshev/nestjs-docker-good-defaults/README.md

 - **Methods**: Configurable via `ALLOWED_METHODS` environment variable
 - **Headers**: Essential headers for API communication

+Rate limiting is configured in [`src/config/throttler.config.ts`](./src/config/throttler.config.ts) with comprehensive options:

+- **Default throttling**: 100 requests per minute (configurable via environment variables)
+- **Multiple throttlers**: Support for different rate limits per endpoint type
+- **Security-first**: All endpoints are rate limited for DDoS protection
+- **Environment-aware**: Throttling enabled in production, disabled in development/test environments
+- **Storage options**: In-memory by default, Redis support for production scaling

-Both configurations are environment-aware and can be customized for your specific requirements.
+All configurations are environment-aware and can be customized for your specific requirements.

 ### CI Workflow Customization